jonchoukroun/Slinger/README.md

-# drugwars
+# Slinger 2080
-Classic DrugWars game, updated with a new web interface.

-This project uses HTML, CSS, and JavaScript.
+Make a fortune on the Los Angeles black market, buying and selling neural implants.

-John E. Dell created Drugwars in 1984, and I've tried to stay faithful to the original.
+Thank you to John E. Dell for the inspiration.

 Enjoy.
 - Jon Choukroun